kingzamzon/docs/docs/sdk/wallets/auth-methods.md

 ### Auth Method Scopes

 Auth methods support scoping, which permits what they can be used for within Lit.
 These scopes are passed in to the "scopes" array as numbers when adding an auth method, or minting a PKP with PKPHelper.
+An overview of minting with scopes is provided in this [section](../wallets/minting).
 The scopes are as follows:

 | Scope Name         | Scope Number | Description                                                                                                                                                                                                                                               |
 | ------------------ | ------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |